 Engineered Quartz is a tempting alternative to granite and marble as a kitchen countertop material.
 As a matter of fact, it’s demand continues to rise over recent years.
 Thanks to advancing technology, the product continues to improve in terms of quality and appearance.
 As such, quartz slabs today are more durable than ever.
 Furthermore, they require minimal upkeep, unlike natural stones.

-If you are curious to know more about the stone, here’s a list of FAQs about Engineered Quartz:
+If you are curious to know more about this synthetic stone, here’s a list of FAQs about this particular material:

 Also, the material offers a consistent appearance throughout its entire surface.
 It achieves a controlled blend of color, pattern, and texture.
-It has the consistency which is impossible to find in any granite tile or marble slab.
-Thus, you can expect that the sample you will receive will be the same as the one for your project.
+It has a consistency that is impossible to find in any granite tile or marble slab.
+Therefore, you can expect that the sample you will receive will be the same as the one for your project.

 Furthermore, the edges of engineered quartz can be custom-fabricated similar to natural stone.
 Choose from a variety of designs, such as “eased,” “bevel,” and “bullnose,” for your quartz countertop to match your kitchen’s interior.

-The material addresses the limitations of natural stone countertops (e.g., the softness of marble, the porosity of granite, etc.).
-This does not mean, however, that it is a better product compared to other materials.
+The material addresses natural stone countertops’ limitations (e.g., marble’s softness, granite’s porosity, etc.).
+However, this does not mean that it is a better product compared to other materials.
 Despite its many advantages, it has some drawbacks as well.

 Much like natural stone slabs, seams on quartz countertops are evident.
-Although it is not as far visible as the seams in granite or marble applications, it is not as inconspicuous as the seams in solid surfaces either.
+Although it is not as visible as the seams in granite or marble applications, it is not as inconspicuous as the seams on solid surfaces.

-Here in the Philippines, a quartz slab costs between Php5,000 to Php12,000 per square meter.
+Here in the Philippines, a quartz slab costs between Php5,000 per sqm. to Php15,000 per sqm..
 The price depends on the stone’s brand, quality, dimension, and thickness.
-On average, plain and speckled slabs cost lower those which have marble-like patterns.
+On average, plain and speckled slabs cost lower than those which have marble-like patterns.
 Furthermore, expect to shell out more cash for branded slabs, such as Cambria and Caesarstone.

 In terms of cost, compared to natural stones, quartz is typically more expensive than granite.
 On the other hand, it is equal or sometimes more affordable than marble (depending on the color and grade).